LMHPortfolio/GoogleReviewsPuppeteerScraper/README.md

 Install the following dependencies if you do not have these already installed on your local machine:

 Dependencies:

--NodeJS (javascript runtime to allow you to run the program on your local machine): https://nodejs.org/en -PuppeteerJS (testing/webscraping library to call the special webscraping functions): https://pptr.dev/ -a terminal to run the scripts using Node commands.
+1) NodeJS (javascript runtime to allow you to run the program on your local machine): https://nodejs.org/en
+2) PuppeteerJS (testing/webscraping library to call the special webscraping functions): https://pptr.dev/
+3) terminal to run the scripts using Node commands.
 I recommend using GitBash on Windows (non UNIX) Operating Systems.
 Any commands I've listed here are based on UNIX (git bash) shell commands.
   If you want to install GitBash: https://gitforwindows.org/

+Installation Order and Running the Script:

 1) Install NodeJS first, then follow the instructions to install Puppeteer using Node Package Manager (NPM)
 2) Create a new folder/directory on your computer where you'd like to store this project's code.
 The resulting CSV files with the Google Review Scores will be written to this directory!